 Local mode requirements

-- The device must be running balenaOS v2.0 or higher with supervisor v4.0 or higher.
+- The device must be running balenaOS v2.29.0 or higher.

-- You must have the balena CLI installed on your workstation.
+- You must have the balena CLI installed on your development machine.

 Scan the network and find your device

-<short-uuid>.local, where the short-uuid is the uuid you see on your device dashboard.
-The balena CLI allows you to scan the network and discover your device:
+short-uuid is the UUID you see on your device dashboard.

 Push over a new project